JQCVSC/Trainings/README.md

 ## What this repository covers 📚

-- 🔐 Fundamental cybersecurity concepts including the CIA triad, risk assessment, and threat analysis
+- 🔐 Fundamental cybersecurity concepts.
+- 💉 Specific exploits or hacking techniques.
-- 🛡️ Practical applications of security controls and best practices
+- 🛡️ Practical applications of security controls and best practices.
-- 🌐 Exploration of network security principles and implementations
+- 🌐 Exploration of network security principles and implementations.
-- 🔑 Deep dives into identity and access management
+- 🔑 Proprietary or vendor-specific tool tutorials.
-- 🔧 Hands-on projects with various cybersecurity tools and techniques
+- 🔧 Hands-on projects with various cybersecurity tools and techniques.
-- 📊 Analysis of real-world security scenarios and case studies
+- 📊 Analysis of real-world security scenarios and case studies.

 ## What this repository does not cover 🙅‍♂️

-- 🚫 Specific exploits or hacking techniques
-- 🚫 Proprietary or vendor-specific tool tutorials
 - 🚫 Sensitive information or actual security vulnerabilities
+- 🚫 Basic cyber security concepts such as the CIA triad, the differences between risks, threats, etc,
+- 🚫 Understanding what a security control is and what forms they take.
+- 🚫 Understanding what zero trust is and why this is important in modern cyber security.

 [![Project Overview Video](images/video_placeholder.png)](https://youtu.be/your-video-id)